The purpose of academic assessment at CGCC is to:

 Outcomes assessment at this level is conducted annually in order to measure student achievement of degree, certificate and program outcomes.
 Departments assess and analyze the cumulative effect of the course work that constitutes a degree, certificate or program.
 Information from the assessment is used by departments to make improvements that strengthen our degrees, certificate and programs and help increase student success.

-Outcomes at this level lead to Institutional Core Learning Outcomes.
+Outcomes at this level lead to Institutional Learning Outcomes.

-Assessment at this level measures whether CGCC degree-seeking students can demonstrate the Institutional Core Learning Outcomes at a two-year lower-division competency level.
+Assessment at this level measures whether CGCC degree-seeking students can demonstrate the Institutional Learning Outcomes at a two-year lower-division competency level.

 Through their respective disciplines, CGCC students who earn a degree can: